suprasauce/LIpSync/README.md

 # Lip Sync
 ## Description

 This project uses [Wave2Lip](https://github.com/Rudrabha/Wav2Lip) model to  lip sync a audio file to a target video.
+Please see to that this project uses model from [this](https://github.com/Rudrabha/Wav2Lip) repository which is cloned in ```Wave2lip/``` directory in the current respository.
+I have changed some files which can be seen in [this](https://github.com/suprasauce/LIpSync/commit/a1c56bec1a7c373ef5208ac1dd5a661b25a4950b) commit.

 ## SetUp (Ubuntu)
 In terminal paste the following commands: